Maritime Football Club: Formation and first season

 Maritime did put up a strong showing in the Roope Rooster competition however when they defeated Grafton Athletic 16–11, and then Newton Rangers 13–8 to make the final.
 In the final played at the Auckland Domain in front of 7,000 spectators they were defeated by City Rovers 6–3.
 During the season they had their first ever Auckland representative in George Davidson when he turned out for them against Canterbury on September 14 at the Auckland Domain before a crowd of 10,000.
 He scored a spectacular 5 tries in a 45–9 win.
 Davidson was a champion sprinter and competed for New Zealand at the 1920 Antwerp Olympics coming 5th in the 200m final.

-Sadly during the first season their club secretary, Charles Albert Brett died of influenza on November 21, 1918, aged just 29.
+During the first season their club secretary, Charles Albert Brett died of influenza on November 21, 1918, aged just 29.
 At their annual meeting at the League club rooms on Swanson Street at the start of 1919 it was reported that as a result of his death the club was unable to complete a very thorough report on their inaugural season.
 At the meeting Mr. C. Liversidge presided.
 Their original officers from 1918 were not reported in the newspapers however their elected officers for the 1919 season were:- Patron, Mr. P. Virtue; president, Mr. C. Liversidge; vice-presidents, Hon.
 Arthur Myers, Hon.
 T. Wilford, Messrs W. Evans, Jack Endean, Captain Fox, Dingley, C. Weaver, H. McLeod, R. Bromwich, W. Ryan, W. Meredith, J. Brasier, W. Morrow, Foreman E. Davis, T.R.
 Baillie, Jim Gleeson, T. Hayes, C. Seagar, W. Ah Chee, M. Saunders; secretary and treasurer, William James Liversidge; committee, Messrs.
 Sutton, Sheenan, Bert Avery, Lynee, Stallworthy, George Davidson, Roberts, Mitchell, Brady; delegate to the league, Mr. E. Stallworthy; hon.
 Auditors, Messrs.
 Ivan and N. Culpan.
 They had also secured the playing services of future New Zealand captain, Bert Avery who had returned from the war.
 Avery and John Lang were to become Maritime's first New Zealand representative players when they debuted for them against Australia on August 23.